ningrumdaud/ningrumdaud.github.io/pages/portfolio.md

     <a href="https://bit.ly/unscientify-demo" title="Click to view UnScientify demo">
         <img src="../assets/images/unscientify.png" alt="UnScientify" style="width: auto; height: auto;">
     </a>
-    <p>With just one click, UnScientify can help you detect uncertainties in scientific texts and their authorial references, revealing the true source behind each statement.</p>
+    <p>With just one click, UnScientify can help you detect uncertainties in scientific texts and their authorial references, revealing the true source behind each statement. <em>(Click the image to view UnScientify demo)</em></p>
 </div>

 <div style="text-align: center; margin: 20px;">
     <a href="https://ningrumdaud.github.io/demo-cogmapp/" title="Visit the CogMApp demo site">
         <img src="../assets/images/cogmapp_small.png" alt="CogMApp" style="width: auto; height: auto;">
     </a>
     <p>CogMApp - a cognitive map analysis tool from text.
 Cognitive maps are a great way to visualize and understand the relationships between different concepts.
-CogMApp utilizes Natural Language Processing (NLP) techniques to extract and visualize these relationships.</p>
+CogMApp utilizes Natural Language Processing (NLP) techniques to extract and visualize these relationships. <em>(Click the image to view UnScientify demo)</em></p>
 </div>